Weyaaron/nvim-training/Readme.md

 | RepeatUntilNSuccess | The current task is repeated until n successes are reached. |

 # Configuration
-A interface for configuration is provided.
-A example call is provided:
+A interface for configuration is provided:
 ```lua
 local training = require("nvim-training")
 training.configure({